Gallows: Permanent

-Gallows may be permanent to act as a deterrent and grim symbol of the power of high justice (the French word for gallows, potence, stems from the Latin word potentia, meaning "power").
+Gallows may be permanent, partly acting as a symbol of justice.
+The French word for gallows, potence, stems from the Latin word potentia, meaning "power".
 Many old prints of European cities show such a permanent gallows erected on a prominent hill outside the walls, or more commonly near the castle or other seat of justice.
-In the modern era the gallows were often installed inside a prison; freestanding on a scaffold in the yard, erected at ground level over a pit, enclosed in a small shed of stone, brick or wood, built into the gallery of a prison wing (with the beam resting in brackets on opposite walls), or in a purpose-built execution suite of rooms within the wing.
+In the modern era the gallows were often installed inside a prison; freestanding on a scaffold in the yard, erected at ground level over a pit, enclosed in a small shed, built into the gallery of a prison wing (with the beam resting in brackets on opposite walls), or in a purpose-built execution suite.

 Temporary

 Gallows can also be temporary.
 In some of the cases, they were even moved to the location of the crime.
 In England, pirates were typically executed using a temporary gallows, at low tide in the intertidal zone, then left for the sea to wash over them during the following high tides.
 John the Painter was hanged in 1777 from the mizzenmast of HMS Arethusa for arson in royal dockyards, the highest temporary gallows erected in British history.

-The only surviving New Drop gallows in the UK are in Rutland County Museum.
-The gallows were portable and were set up at the gaol (jail) when needed.
-These gallows were first used in 1813 to hang two burglars.
+The only surviving New Drop gallows in the UK is in Rutland County Museum.
+The gallows was portable and was set up on the gaol (jail) gatehouse roof when needed.
+This gallows was first used in 1813 to hang two burglars.
 The New Drop design was not very effective as the drop was too short to break the neck cleanly.